Deziel0495/ImprovedTowTruckScript/README.md

 - Spawn or find a flatbed truck and get in it.
 - When you find a vehicle to tow, get out and walk up to the vehicle.
 - While facing the vehicle type `/tow` in chat to attach the vehicle to the flatbed.
-- Once at your destination type `/tow` in chat again to detach the vehicle from the flatbed.
-(Can be done from inside or outside the truck.)
+- Once at your destination, get out of the truck and type `/tow` in chat again to detach the vehicle from the flatbed.

 ## Known Issues
 If another player is next to you when the command is entered the vehicle may not attach/detach.
 Ask them to step away.
 This issue was present in the original script and I'm unaware of the cause.